PennyLaneAI/catalyst/doc/dev/dialects.md

 ## Creating a new dialect

 Let's see how we can add a new dialect to Catalyst, using OpenQASM as an example!
+Note that all auto-generated files and build artifacts mentioned in the guide will only appear at the end of the [Using the dialect](#using-the-dialect) section when the `make dialects` command is run.

 Start by creating a new TableGen file, located at `mlir/include/OpenQASM/OpenQASM.td`, with the following content: